 Any bright or primary colors are the best colors to paint bird baths.
 These colors include red and pink to attract hummingbirds, orange to attract orioles, blue to attract bluejays, and yellow to attract goldfinches.
 Drab camouflage colors like green can attract skittish birds.
 However, white scares birds away.

-Bird baths are places where birds will gather to either take a bath or quench their thirst.
+Bird baths are places where birds gather to either take a bath or quench their thirst.
 As such, we need to paint them in bright colors for them to be attracted to the site.

-If you’re just learning about bird baths and don’t know that much about it, check out some articles I wrote.
+If you’re learning about bird baths and don’t know that much about them, these articles will get you started!

-Topics include how deep a bird bath should be, how to keep bird bath water clean, do bird baths need to be elevated, and how often you should change bird bath water.
+These topics include how deep a bird bath should be, how to keep bird bath water clean, do bird baths need to be elevated, and how often you should change bird bath water.

 6) Safe Sealants for Bird Baths